BayesianBoi/cds-visual/assignments/assignment 4/README.md

 #### Gazette de Lausanne (GDL)
 ![GDL](https://github.com/BayesianBoi/cds-visual/blob/main/assignments/assignment%204/out/GDL_faces_plot.png)

-*Notice the prevalance of faces in the early 1800's while the other newspaper do not have any faces in their pages before the early 1900s.*
+*Notice the prevalance of faces in the early 1800's while the other newspaper almost features no faces in their pages before the late 1880s.*

 #### Journal de Genève (JDG)